-As you create a budget or spending plan, it's important to remember to plan for the long term, including investing.
-It's easy to overlook setting money aside for investments when you are looking at more immediate concerns related to buying groceries, paying insurance premiums, getting braces for the kids and paying down debt.
-Investing can fall to the wayside.
+As you create a budget or spending plan, it’s important to remember to plan for the long term, including investing.
+It’s easy to overlook setting money aside for investments when you are looking at more immediate concerns related to buying groceries, paying insurance premiums, getting braces for the kids, and paying down debt.
+Investing can fall by the wayside.

 Don’t let it.
 Make sure that your spending plan includes some way to invest your money, putting it to work for you.